collab-weave1/Relife/README.md

 ```
 (Adjust host if running locally.)

+## Performance Optimization

+- **Server Compression Enabled:** HTTP response compression is enabled on the backend to improve performance.
+This reduces payload sizes for common content types, improving load times and bandwidth usage.

 ## Deployment
 - **Server:** Render (recommended for quick deploys)
 - **Client:** Netlify — used for live/demo builds